Sparky

 City and Regional Price Comparison

-Bathroom waterproofing prices vary across Australia based on labour market depth and local construction practices.
+Bathroom waterproofing prices vary across Australia based on labour market depth, local construction practices, and housing stock.

 City-level differences: Sydney (NSW) serves as the baseline.
-Melbourne and Brisbane track close to Sydney rates, with Brisbane occasionally slightly lower due to concrete slab construction being standard in Queensland homes, which simplifies the waterproofing process.
+Melbourne and Brisbane track close to Sydney rates, with Brisbane occasionally slightly lower because concrete slab construction is standard in Queensland homes, simplifying the waterproofing process.
 Perth and Adelaide tend to run 10 to 15 percent above Sydney rates.
 Both cities have smaller pools of licensed waterproofers, and material supply chains are less competitive.

 How We Calculate

 Estimates are based on surveyed rates from licensed waterproofers across Australian capital cities, adjusted for regional labour markets and typical property construction.
 All prices include GST.
-Figures cover standard residential bathroom waterproofing.
+Figures cover standard residential bathroom waterproofing including membrane, primers, bond breakers, puddle flanges, and compliance certification.
 Commercial properties, swimming pools, and external waterproofing are not included in these estimates.

 Know what you need?